xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 ### People can *also* be tough

-- Again, there are a lot of difficulties you'll face when you're trying to get people to collaborate to see this through.
-There's some similar questions to ask yourselves.
-The first is how do you find someone to do the boring work?
+Again, there are a lot of difficulties you'll face when you're trying to get people to collaborate to see this through.
+There's some questions to ponder on.
+How do you find someone to do the boring work?
 There will be a lot of it, filling spreadsheets, searching for manuals...
-Especially if you have to hold events and have a social presence too
+Especially if you have to hold events and have a social presence too.

-- It's a demanding project without rewards (monetary, ECTS...) - how do you get people to do volunteering work?
-Because they want to do it.
-Therefore, you have to make sure they want to do it *a lot*
+It's a demanding project without short-term tangible rewards (monetary, ECTS ...).
+So how do you get people to do unpaid work?
+They'll do it if they want to do it.
+Therefore, you have to make sure they want to do it *a lot*.

-- How do you get ordinary people to do the extraordinary?
-You'll have to face great technical challenges while at the same time, constantly support and get the others pumped, be there to mediate in case any conflicts occur, etc.
+How do you get ordinary people to do the extraordinary?
+You'll have to face great technical challenges.
+At the same time, you'll have to constantly support and get the others pumped.
+You'll have to be there to mediate in case any conflicts occur, etc.

-- Taking initiatives is vital - that has been one of our biggest complaints about members.
-There's new ideas someone has to think, and there's work that no one will do unless someone decides to take it up by themselves.
-It also helps tremendously in fostering an environment where people feel their peers are motivated
+Taking initiatives is vital — that has been one of our biggest complaints about our members.
+There's new ideas someone has to think.
+There's work that no one will do unless someone decides to take it up by themselves.
+It also helps tremendously in fostering an environment where people feel their peers are motivated.
+*Building a DIY arcade cabinet can also help you, check [^4]*.

-- How do you ensure meeting participation?
+How do you ensure meeting participation?
-- HR - remember that you should think about how you approach these things too.
-A good example and place to start might be "Leadership That Gets Results" by Daniel Goleman in HBR.
-This is recommended for you to see that there's a lot of thought that can go behind things (TODO the report about collective meetings) and a lot of different ways you can approach someone
+Remember that you should think about how you approach these things too.
+A good example and place to start might be [^5].
+This is recommended for you to see that there's a lot of thought that can go behind all this.
+Meetings facilitate collective intelligence.
+Have you thought about that? [^6]
+There's a lot of different ways you can approach people and people-problems.

-- Physical presence is vital
+Physical presence is vital.
-- Expand beyond the scope of the project, hang out, do cool things on the side - This team was to me something way way more than just the project.
-I've learned a ton, met cool people, made friends, found out what I want to do academically, etc. And this is what's kept me working in the project for so long ;)
+Expand beyond the scope of the project.
+*Hang out*, do cool things on the side.
+SpaceDot is to me something way, way more than just the project.
+I've learned a ton, met cool people, made friends, found out what I want to pursue in academia, and more.
+And this is what's kept me working in the project for so long :D

+If you want to go all the way, *go all the way*.
+The project requires heavy investment.
+It will take a toll.
-- The project requires heavy investment.
-This means it will overlap with other areas of the member's lives.
-You have to take that into account and learn about other areas of their life in order to effectively support them.
-This goes hand in hand with forming groups and being part of a gang
+It will also overlap with other areas of your peers' lives.
+You have to take that into account and learn about their life in order to effectively support them.
+This goes hand-in-hand with forming groups and being part of a gang, crew, band, squad, syndicate.

 ### Talk!

-- ALWAYS face your problems, always speak, always communicate - hoarding problems under the rag instead of facing them is a very well known human tendency.
-I find that the more long term the thing you're not doing is, the more catastrophic the consequences will be when the time comes to face them.
-Again, this sounds like a cliché, "just do everything in time" so I will give you an example (TODO: mention EPS)
+*Always* face your problems, always speak, always communicate.
+Hoarding problems under the rag instead of facing them is a very well known human tendency.
-- Communicate problems to ESA - again, they're hear to help.
-The sooner the learn about something the better.
+Communicate problems to ESA.
+Again, they're hear to help.
+The sooner they learn about something the better.
 They'll always appreciate you being upfront, trust me.
-Don't put yourselves into rabbit holes you'll then have to dig out of
+Don't put yourselves into rabbit holes you'll then have to dig out of.

--  Feedback is crucial, it's all about feedback cycles - This is by far the most important think to take out of this talk.
+Feedback is crucial, it's all about feedback cycles [^7].
+This is by far the most important think to take out of this article.
 Feedback requires good communication channels, so first build these.
-Then learn to give feedback.
-Learn to receive feedback.
+Then learn to *give* feedback.
+Learn to *receive* feedback.
 Provide people with a lot of different ways they can give feedback.
 Make sure that there's always more than one person (that hopefully occupies a different position in the team) for someone to speak to.
 Feedback cycles is the way we get better.
-Again, make sure to do everything you can to have people a) giving feedback and b) receiving feedback and acting on it
+Again, make sure to do everything you can to have people giving feedback, as well as receiving feedback and acting on it.

--  Praise in public blame in private (not always) - a good reminder to keep in mind mostly the praising
+> Praise in public blame in private

+Well, not always but you get the idea.

 ### The leadership behind the leadership